romeopaolo/fightTheBias/README.md

 ## Goal
 The main goal of the project is to raise awareness about the presence of biases while approaching an AI based project.

-## Working website
-You can check the working prototype at the following link: https://figththebias.azurewebsites.net

 ## Structure of the repository
 - website: contains the source code of the website;
 - excel: contains the excel version of the framework;